Mums and Bubs

 Birthing in our Community (BIOC) Partnership

 IUIH partnered with Brisbane Aboriginal and Torres Strait Islander Community Health Service (ATSICHS Brisbane) and the Mater Hospital in 2013 with the shared goal of achieving equity in birth outcomes, health status and life expectancy for Aboriginal and Torres Strait Islander families in urban South East Queensland.
 The outcome of this partnership is Birthing in Our Community (BiOC).

 Located at our dedicated Mums and Bubs Hub at Salisbury, this important initiative represents a practical response to develop and expand culturally competent maternity care and ensuring mothers and babies get the best possible support for a good start to life.

 - Midwifery group practice with 24/7 access pregnancy, birthing and postnatal care provided by the same midwife, backed up when necessary by other midwives who are all part of the same Birthing In Our Community team

-- Support from Aboriginal and Torres Strait Islander Maternal and Infant Health (MIH) workers and Indigenous student midwives as core members of the team, along with other allied health services as needed
+- Support from Aboriginal and Torres Strait Islander Family Support Workers and Indigenous student midwives as core members of the team, along with other allied health services as needed

 - Intensive support for women to quit smoking throughout their pregnancy and for up to 6 months after birth.